samadlotia/evolvo/README.md

         brew install leiningen

- 1. In the `BasicInloadServer` directory, start the REPL, a command-line prompt for interacting with Clojure programs:
+ 1. In the `BasicInloadServer` directory, start the server:

         lein run